kuniyasu/udacity_homework2/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+A feature image is almost dark in layer2.
+It means that the feture map is not effective.
+If we will input all image and the feture will be dark on every image, it is possible to drop down is effect.

+- Input Image

 ![input_image](https://raw.githubusercontent.com/kuniyasu/udacity_homework2/master/image/ext_image1.png)

+- Layer 1

 ![feature_image1](https://raw.githubusercontent.com/kuniyasu/udacity_homework2/master/image/feature_stage1.png)

+- Layer 2

 ![feature_image2](https://raw.githubusercontent.com/kuniyasu/udacity_homework2/master/image/feature_stage2.png)